poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

-kind-of rebellious, pro-civil-libertarian factions, as they spend most of their time in secret working hand-in-hand with the intelligence community and the CIA to increase their capabilities, because they want to recruit younger brainpower onto their side, the side of destroying privacy and putting the Internet to use for the world's most powerful factions.
+kind-of rebellious, pro-civil-libertarian factions, as they spend most of their time in secret working hand-in-hand with the intelligence community and the CIA to increase their capabilities, because they want to recruit particularly younger brainpower onto their side, the side of destroying privacy and putting the Internet to use for the world's most powerful factions.

 What the outcome of this conflict is, what the Internet ultimately becomes really is not answerable in any definitive way now.
-It depends so much on what we, as human beings, do.
+It depends so much on what it is that we, as human beings, do.
 One of the most pressing questions is whether people like the ones who are in this room, and the people who have the skills that you have, now and in the future, will succumb to those temptations, and go to work for the very entities that are attempting to destroy privacy around the world, or whether you will put your talents, skills and resources, to defending human beings from those invasions, and continuing to create effective